fabsh/munitorum-situation-clock/README.md

+# To do

+* Make imperial date refresh automatically
+* Add seconds to clock

 # Situation Clock - Imperial style

 This version has been modified to display the time in Warhammer 40k Imperial time.